gyllstromk/q-plus-plus/README.md

 # addBack

 Allow one to place node-styled callback onto promise.
-This exits the promise run-loop so that it now longer catches exceptions.
+This exits the promise run-loop so that it no longer catches exceptions.

 ```js
 promise.addBack(function (err, result) {